manuel-uberti/manuel-uberti.github.io/about.md

 Hi, my name is Manuel Uberti.

-Clojure/ClojureScript developer at [7bridges](https://7bridges.eu/), I have been developing Java enterprise applications more or less since 2004, both in Italy and in the United Kingdom.
+Clojure/ClojureScript developer at [7bridges](https://7bridges.eu/), I have been developing Java enterprise applications since 2004, both in Italy and in the United Kingdom.

 Since 2015 my interest has shifted towards functional programming thanks to languages such as Clojure and Scala.
 If you asked me to pick a language I tend